AdrianPricopie/Python-API-Testing-/README.md

 Out of 24 test cases, 22 have passed successfully, while 2 have failed.
 Two bugs have been identified during the testing process.

+# Bug found:
-I.bug-> Inconsistent Status Code on Order Submission
+I.Inconsistent Status Code on Order Submission

 Description:
 During testing, an inconsistency was observed between the expected and observed behavior regarding the response status codes when attempting to submit an order without providing a required field.